CAADE/C3/design/IdentityManager/README.md

 # Identify Manager

 Idenity Manager allows Operators to manage the identity of users of CAADE acros multiple Clouds.
-It stores credintialss, SSH Keys, etc. that allow CAADE to act in behalf of the user acrosss multiple Clouds that have different authentication and authorization.
+It stores creds, SSH Keys, etc. that allow CAADE to act in behalf of the user across multiple Clouds that have different authentication and authorization.

 ## Use Cases

 *

 ## Actors

-Users
+### Users

 * Operations Engineer
 * Application Developer

-Uses
+### Uses

 *

 ## Interface

 *

 ## Artifacts

 *

 ## Services

 *